NCEAS/metadig-engine/docs/developer-guide.md

 purposes, the database can be accessed locally from a host in the k8s cluster (i.e. k8s-ctrl-1.dataone.org), if the appropriate kubectl context is set.
 Access is not available from outside the k8s cluster.

-For example, if on a k8s node, it is possible to use the PostgreSQL client program (if installed on the k8s host) to connect directly to the postgres container that runs within the metadig-postgres pod:
+For example, if on a k8s cluster node, it is possible to use the PostgreSQL client program (if installed on the k8s host) to connect directly to the postgres pod/container that runs within the metadig-postgres pod:

 ```
 addr=`kubectl get service metadig-postgres --namespace=metadig -o wide | grep 'metadig-postgres' | awk '{print $3}'`
 psql -h $addr -p 5432 -U metadig metadig